joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 ### n-on-[event]

-Events are easy to add directly using it like `n-on-click`.
+Events are easy to add directly using them like `n-on-click`.
 All JavaScript events are supported.
 Just replace 'click' in the example with any other JavaScript event.

 ~~~tsx
   <button n-on-click={() => this.clickMe()}>OK</button>